Your browser version is no longer supported, so you may experience issues while using this site.

 - Alternative therapies

 Choosing the right policy for your dog comes down to two factors; their age, and what conditions you’d like to be covered.
-First, determine whether you qualify for Puppy Insurance or Dog Insurance, then decide whether you need cover for injuries and illness, or injuries only.
+First, determine whether you qualify for Puppy Insurance or Dog Insurance, then decide whether you need cover for Specified Accidental Inuries and illness, or Specified Accidental Injuries only.

 If your dog is younger than 6 months, they’ll qualify for Puppy Insurance, which offers fixed premiums for three years.
 If they’re 6 months or older, you can consider Dog Insurance.

 Both the puppy and dog options offer Accidental Injury Cover, as well as Accidental Injury and Illness Cover.
-A policy that only covers injuries may offer you a lower premium, but you could still be liable for large costs if your dog contracts an illness.
+A policy that only covers Specified Accidental Injuries (and some Specified Illnesses) may offer you a lower premium, but you could still be liable for large costs if your dog contracts an illness.

 Once you’ve chosen a policy type, you can consider adding optional routine care.
 This will also affect your premium, but it will greatly broaden the range of treatments for which your pet will be covered.